RPS Mine — Web3 Game

 DISCOVER

-Game felt show and not engaging
+Game felt slow and not engaging

 Outcome